 Taking Care of One Another

-Currently, we are recovering from having positive COVID-19 cases in our community.
-We are committed to keeping you informed of the developments within our community as we manage the virus and adjust our response based on changing circumstances.
-We have been sending out updates through our emailing list to keep family members informed on what is happening within the community.
-If you would like to be added to our mailing list please reach out HERE and let us know your email and the name of your loved one with us.
-The Centers for Disease Control and Prevention (CDC) has recommendations and prevention protocols that we have implemented to help reduce the potential of the spread of the virus in our community including strict handwashing procedures, and in some circumstances, wearing gowns and gloves when interacting with residents who may be ill.
+Currently, we have no cases of COVID-19 in our community.
+We are committed to keeping you informed on our precautions to ensure residents and team members are cared for in a safer and healthy environment.
+The Centers for Disease Control and Prevention (CDC) has recommendations and prevention protocols that we have implemented to help reduce the potential of this virus entering our community including strict handwashing procedures, and in some circumstances, wearing gowns and gloves when interacting with residents who may be ill.

 In addition, we are: